MrErin/PersonalSite/README.md

 Mobile Design

-[] Create the responsive nav menu

 ## Remaining Features:

 * Try to figure out how to change the mechanism from scrolling to depending on the last heading that was visible in the viewport.
 For example, if I have a navbar and someone goes straight to the projects heading, I'd like the bulb to go ahead and light up to that level.
   * [Example fiddle](https://jsfiddle.net/n4pdx/636/)

+## Completed Features:

 [x] Get two divs to stack
 [x] Don't let the bulb div overlay the content div
-[x] Start the content at the bottom of the bulb div
+[x] Start the content at the bottom of the bulb div [x] Build responsive menu

-## Completed Features:

 ## HTML Page Structure: